Amy Feigel, M.A., LPC, LMFT, BCPCC

 Elaine is a Licensed Professional Counselor who holds a Bachelor’s Degree in Human Services Counseling with a minor in Psychology from Old Dominion University and a Master’s Degree in Professional Counseling from Liberty University.
-She has been working in the mental health field for over 16 years and her experience includes serving diverse populations in the public sector, including individuals with serious mental illnesses and developmental disabilities.
-She also worked with at-risk youth and families as an intensive in-home clinician for 4 years before beginning her career as an outpatient counselor.
+She has extensive personal and professional experience working with diverse populations in a variety of settings.

 Fern Sutton, M.A., LPC